knyquist/tool_scaffold/README.md

 If you're using linux natively, you don't have to do this.
 However, currently the Makefile uses `vagrant ssh -c` to execute "remote" commands inside the vm.
 It doesn't yet have the conditional logic to not do that when running on native linux boxes.

+You'll need to edit the piece of the Vagrant file that sets the config.vm.synced_folder.
+These are user specific.

 You'll also need [docker](https://docs.docker.com/docker-for-mac/install/), both on your host machine as well as inside the vm.
 I haven't automated the installation of docker inside the vm yet.
 The /pbi drives